Categories > Books > Harry Potter > A Horcrux’s Fate

 The room gradually steadied.
 His vision stopped jumping.
 The panic in his chest eased a little.

 Mrs Weasley pulled out her wand and cast a diagnostic charm, her lips moving silently.
-A soft light swept over Harry’s chest, flickering faintly before fading.
-She exhaled sharply, and some of the panic in her shoulders eased.
+A soft light swept over Harry’s upper body, flickering faintly before fading.
+She exhaled sharply, and some of the fear in her shoulders subsided.

 “Vitals stabilising,” she murmured, more to herself than to anyone else.
 “Thank goodness.”

 Harry let his head fall back again.
 He was shaking.
 Drained.
-His body felt like it had been wrung out.
+He felt as if he had wrung out his physical self.

 But even as the immediate danger faded, something darker remained.
-He felt empty in a way that frightened him.
+He seemed empty in a way that frightened him.
 The calm after the pain was worse because he knew it would return.

 Ginny slid onto the sofa beside him again, silent but unrelenting.
 She found his hand and took it in both of hers this time.